-- Masks may be required while inside the Lodge and can be removed when seated for eating.
+- Masks will be required while inside the Lodge buffet line and can be removed when seated for eating.

 Group and Facility Protocols

-- Once the camp “bubble” has been formed (again, if needed), all participants will only be in contact with the others in that bubble.
+- Once the camp “bubble” has been formed all participants will only be in contact with the others in that bubble.
 This bubble would include only NEMC faculty, staff, counselors, and campers.

-- All participants will need to bring masks with them to camp to have around campus.
+- All participants should plan to bring at least 2 masks with them to camp to have around campus.
 They will not need to be worn at all times, but should be readily available should participants come into contact with anyone outside the bubble and social distancing cannot be maintained.
 We do not foresee this scenario, but would like to plan ahead should it happen.

 - Participants will adhere to the comfort of each of their peers.
-Our hope is that we can create a bubble where none of these measures are needed.
+Our hope is that we can create a bubble where these measures will not always be needed.
 We want to offer as many safety measures as possible, so that no student or staff member should feel uncomfortable.

 - All buildings and residences used for NEMC will be marked and off limits to other visitors.
 The academic quad, both Dorms, the Canteen, Health Center, and the Bowl will be in the bubble.
 These buildings will also undergo daily cleaning and will be equipped with sanitizing stations.